Emmet-Allen/Emmet-Allen.github.io/about.md

 published: true
 ---

-I'm a fledging developer, in the midst of a daunting but exciting career change from the medical field to the technology realm.
+I'm a software developer, in the midst of a daunting but exciting career change from the medical field to the technology realm.

+## Skill-Set

 ### What Do You Do?